deration/ganbreeder/README.md

 * Install Python 3 + pip (for the GAN server)
 * Install NodeJS + npm (for the frontend)
 * Install a PostgreSQL server

+Be aware that the Python version may be ahead of TensorFlow compatibility and that it may be of necessity to install an earlier version.
+You might want to use Anaconda to install and manage the prerequisite.

 ### Launch the GAN server
 ```bash